 If you count my bra (something I never wear in Barbados) I have 5 layers of clothing on my upper body.
 I’m still cold.
 The wind cuts through me, and the damp penetrates even when I’m sheltered from the wind.
 Why did England in February seem like a good idea?
 I suppose it’s better than … Continue reading Getting Acclimatized

 The DNA results came back.
 I’m 100% Finnish.
 It was a surprise— I expected some Swedish, maybe a little Russian.
 Family myth had that there was some Roma in the bloodlines.
 Yup.
 No measurable amount of anything but Finnish.
 I’m 100% Canadian.
 I was born there, educated there, from kindergarten to all three of my … Continue reading 100% Finnish.
 100% Canadian.
 Or Bajan?

 BANG!
 The car started veering so I looked for a place to pull over— not so easy on Maxwell Main Road.
 Fortunately there was a wide sidewalk in front of one house so I drove onto it and got out to look at the damage.
 What had I hit?
 It could have been a deep … Continue reading I’m Glad It’s a Rental: Driving in Barbados

 “Wow,” messaged Ruochen, a former student who had just seen my blog.
 “There’s a lot of content!”
 It’s true.
-This post, on December 2, 2021, the third anniversary of my first post, is my 120th.
-I started my blog as writing practice, and it was supposed to be a travelogue for friends and family, but … Continue reading Welcome to Brave Travels!
+When I wrote this post, on December 2, 2021, the third anniversary of my first post, it was my 120th.
+I started my blog as writing practice, and it was supposed to be a travelogue for … Continue reading Welcome to Brave Travels!